gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 It is compatible with the legacy in-tree volume provisioner that was deprecated by the Kubernetes community and will be removed in future versions of Kubernetes.
 End-users might want to update their custom `StorageClass`es to the new `ebs.csi.aws.com` provisioner.
 Shoot clusters with Kubernetes v1.17 or less will use the in-tree `kubernetes.io/aws-ebs` volume provisioner in the kube-controller-manager and the kubelet.

+### Node-specific Volume Limits

+The Kubernetes scheduler allows configurable limit for the number of volumes that can be attached to a node.
+See https://k8s.io/docs/concepts/storage/storage-limits/#custom-limits.

+CSI drivers usually have a different procedure for configuring this custom limit.
+By default, the EBS CSI driver parses the machine type name and then decides the volume limit.
+However, this is only a rough approximation and not good enough in most cases.
+Specifying the volume attach limit via command line flag (`--volume-attach-limit`) is currently the alternative until a more sophisticated solution presents itself (dynamically discovering the maximum number of attachable volume per EC2 machine type, see also https://github.com/kubernetes-sigs/aws-ebs-csi-driver/issues/347).
+The AWS extension allows the `--volume-attach-limit` flag of the EBS CSI driver to be configurable via `aws.provider.extensions.gardener.cloud/volume-attach-limit` annotation on the `Shoot` resource.
+If the annotation is added to an existing `Shoot`, then reconciliation needs to be triggered manually (see [Immediate reconciliation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_operations.md#immediate-reconciliation)), as in general adding annotation to resource is not a change that leads to `.metadata.generation` increase in general.